squidcloudio/squid-samples/todo-angular/frontend/README.md

-There is a list of expired items Below the 'active items' section
+There is a list of expired items below the 'active items' section.
+These items have already passed their expiration date